AvtsVivek/JoSi/scr/SilvaMindControlBook/040-Chap4-Dynamic-Meditation/ReadMe.md

       2. There is plenty of evil on this planet, and we humans perpetrate more than our share of it.
 This is done in `Beta`, not `Alpha`, `Theta` or `delta`.
       3. Try giveing someone a headache.
 If you visualize this "event" as vividly as necessary to accomplish anything at all, then You, not your intended victim, will get the headache and/or you will snap out of Alpha.

 6. Choosing an event that is a solution to a problem, that you `desire`, `believe` can come about and, with the following exercise, will learn to `expect`.
 Say your boss has been ill-tempered lately.
+This is called `desire`, `belief`, `expectancy` `trilogy`.

    1. Step 1.
 On your mental screen, thoroughly re-create a recent event which involved the problem.
 Relive it for a moment.